Check out these 35 strategic holiday marketing tips, and tap into the massive online shopping potential of the holiday season.

 Ignoring the COVID crisis and the struggles of your audience may give your audience the impression that your brand is oblivious to their struggles.

-This year, 70% of people are willing to shop exclusively with retailers and brands that personally understand them, according to a Redpoint survey.
+Last year, 70% of people were willing to shop exclusively with retailers and brands that personally understood them, according to a Redpoint survey.

 Make it a priority to acknowledge the crisis and prove that you care about your audience.
 We share tons of positive, uplifting examples throughout this article.